SecretAgentKen/deckxstream/README.md

 # deckxstream

 `deckxstream` is a controller application for the [Elgato Stream Deck](https://www.elgato.com/en/gaming/stream-deck).
 The application was created to allow Linux usage of a Stream Deck.
-The application relies heavily on the [elgato-stream-deck](https://github.com/Julusian/node-elgato-stream-deck) NPM library. **Be sure to follow their udev and native dependency instructions applicable to your platform or else this application will not work!**
+The application relies heavily on the [elgato-stream-deck](https://github.com/Julusian/node-elgato-stream-deck) NPM library. **You will need to install udev rules and dependencies for this to install.
+See below**

 ## Features